 SMART Grants are available for students in their third, fourth, or fifth (depending on circumstances) year of college.
 Students who are going to school at least part-time, are eligible for a Pell Grant and are majoring in physical, life or computer sciences, mathematics, technology, engineering, a critical foreign language or a non-major single liberal arts program may be eligible for up to $4,000 each year, that does not need to be paid back.
 There are other requirements that must be met and students can find out more through their school’s financial aid office.

 Iraq and Afghanistan Service Grant

-Students who are not eligible for a Pell grant but have a parent or guardian in the U.S. Armed Forces who was killed in Iraq or Afghanistan after September 11, 2001 may be eligible for this grant.
-The student must be under the age of 24 or be enrolled college, at least part-time, at the time of the parent’s or guardian’s death.
+Students who are not eligible for a Pell Grant but have a parent or guardian in the U.S. Armed Forces who was killed in Iraq or Afghanistan after September 11, 2001 may be eligible for this grant.
+The student must be under the age of 24 or be enrolled in college at least part-time, at the time of the parent’s or guardian’s death.

 State Government Aid